 Always fill the tank at the end of the day's operation.
 If air remains in the tank, the moisture in the air will condense inside the tank and form water in the fuel.

-- The moisture in the fuel system can be caused a difficulty of the engine starting and may lead to a serious problem for the engine function. - ▲ Do not smoke or allow any flame near the truck when refilling.
-Refilling produces explosive fumes.
-The truck should be refilled only at the specified refilling point.
+▲ Do not smoke or allow any flame near the truck when refueling.
+Refueling produces explosive fumes.
+The truck should be refueled only at the specified refueling point.

-Stop the engine and get off the truck when refilling.
+A Stop the engine and get off the truck when refueling.